-You may qualify for Social Security Disability survivors benefits based on these factors:
+Our Social Security disability lawyers in Greenville can help find out if you qualify for Social Security Disability survivors benefits based on these factors:

 If you’re between age 60 and full retirement age, you can receive between 71.5% and 99% of your spouse’s disability benefits.
 If you’ve reached full retirement age, you can receive 100% of your spouse’s disability benefits.